codurance/serverless-gfd-trainee-repo/README.md

 # Deploy to s3 bucket

 At this point, it's necessary to generate a "production build" for the frontend app, take the generated sources and copy them to S3.
 Don't forget to set the endpoint

+You need to run `deploy_frontend.sh` but without forgetting to pass the endpoint.
+You might need to modify the script in that case